benaduggan/nix/machines/paper/README.md

 - Figure out how to not duplicate home.nix memes
 - Figure out how to manage homebrew with nix
 - Learn flakes for real
+- disable check for slack bolt by overlaying on top of Cobi's package thing with `pythonPackageOverlay`